JangSeongwon/MURM/README.md

 2. Need to pretrain VAE.

 => OKAY - Perhaps 500 epoches = 2days+4hours & 6VQVAE model
-=> Getting VQVAE with 500 epoches with 600 episodes/ 165K images
+=> VQVAE with 500 epoches with 600 episodes/ 165K images
 => Check goal sampling theory with vqvae model I have - On Process

     Parameters of VQVAE2: